 In the 2nd Step, we are asked to believe in a power outside of ourselves, one that is capable of fixing us - GOD.
 Boy, what a loaded word that is.
 But God is just a three-letter word meant to convey an idea, like any other word.
-The problem is when we mention God, all sorts of man-made concepts and belief systems invade our consciousness, not to mention traumatic personal experiences with religious fundamentalism, or religiously justified domestic abuse, or even (gulp) ethnic cleansing.
-But codes, creeds, rituals, churches, pipe organs, Sunday school, and a big throne with a Caucasian, bearded man sitting there with his rod and staff are all just man-made social constructs.
+The problem is when we mention God, all sorts of man-made concepts and belief systems invade our consciousness, not to mention traumatic personal experiences with religious fundamentalism, religiously justified domestic abuse, or even (gulp) ethnic cleansing.
+But codes, creeds, rituals, churches, pipe organs, Sunday school, and a big throne with a bearded man sitting there with his rod and staff are all just man-made social constructs.

 Who are we to know what God is and what he looks like?
 And why is God in a building on Sunday morning but not outside in the woods on Monday afternoon?